jkane17/qtools/docs/zipPerf.md

 ## Test Functions

-Below is a description the functions provided.
+Below is a description of the available functions.
 For each function, an example is provided where I have used:

 ```q
 data:1000?100